 Step Three — Scuffing the Surface

 This next step will help with that.
 Take your Scotch-Brite™ Scuff Pad and lightly scuff the entire surface just enough to provide an even tooth, but be thorough.
-For your own health be sure to wear a dust mask whenever you sand gesso (or anything else for that matter) and work in a well-ventilated area.
-Gesso contains a high concentration of Titanium Dioxide, which is great for covering canvas but it’s not healthy to breathe.
+For your health, wear a dust mask whenever you sand gesso (or anything else) and work in a well-ventilated area.
+Gesso contains a high concentration of Titanium Dioxide, which is excellent for covering the canvas, but it’s not healthy to breathe.

-Step Four — Priming the Canvas
+Step Four — Priming The Canvas

 Cautions and Considerations